Tutorial: Boundary Conditions

 Missing or Unused Tau Fields

-Solution: Create the required tau fields, include every one in the problem variables, and reference every one through a lift term:
+Solution: create the required tau fields, include every one in the problem variables, and reference every one through a lift term:

-add_equation!(problem, "Δ(u) = f")
+# add_equation!(problem, "Δ(u) = -2")

-# Correct: Create tau fields, register lifted tau parameters, add them to the equation
+# Correct: create tau fields, register lifted tau parameters, add them to the equation

 tau_u1 = ScalarField(dist, "tau_u1", (x_basis,), Float64)